flyingfishfuse/discord_bot/README.md

 # discord_bot
- Chemical element resource database python library for discord/social_media/IRC bot
+ pubchem and mendeleeve caching lookup functions for discord/social_media/IRC bot

  This "bot" is really a collection of classes that will be able to perform many useful chemistry and electronics engineering calculations.
 Caching lookup functions